4 simple steps to eating more healthy food

 |Pre-bottled salad dressing||Extra virgin olive oil + balsamic vinegar or make your own dressing using olive oil as the base|

-Also, one of the easiest ways to add nutritional punch to any dish is to simply add more vegetables.
-For instance, if you’re making a homemade pizza, top it with spinach, peppers, broccoli, mushrooms, and any other vegetable you enjoy—the more, the better.
+Also, one of the easiest ways to add nutritional punch to a dish is to simply add more vegetables.
+For instance, if you’re making a homemade pizza, top it with spinach, peppers, broccoli, mushrooms, and any other vegetable you enjoy.
+The more, the better.

 In fact, swap out that flour-based pizza crust for a cauliflower crust!

 Veggies can almost always be added to a dish—even if you have to steam and puree them before blending them in.
 There’s a reason why parents of young kids do this food hack a lot.
 Sweet potato pancakes, anyone?
 Easy on the syrup though!
 Try cinnamon and some warm berries instead.

 Adding probiotics and omega-3 essential fatty acids (EFA) supplements to your daily routine will put a cherry on top of all the above-mentioned tweaks to your existing routine and diet.

 If you’re unaware of probiotics, they are good bacteria already living in your intestines.
 They help digest your food and absorb vitamins and minerals, as well as prevent food-borne illnesses.
 But illness, certain medications, poor diet, or even stress can knock out your probiotic populations.
 Newport Natural Health, for example, offers a probiotic formula made up of six unique strains of beneficial bacteria, each conferring its own benefit to the gut, the immune system and the body as a whole.
 Plus, it’s microencapsulated to ensure all 10 billion CFUs (colony forming units) can survive your powerful stomach acids and arrive safely in the intestines, where they do their most important work.
 You can learn more about this top-notch probiotic here.